 Strip scar repair is a demanding procedure that requires skill and experience.
 Follicular Unit Transplant (FUT) used to be the most prevalent form of hair transplantation.
 However, it always leaves a visible scar of unpredictable size.
-Not only does this impact natural appearing hair growth, it also limits the patient's selection of hairstyles.
+Not only does this impact natural appearing hair growth, but it also limits the patient's selection of hairstyles.
 Repair entails using Follicular Unit Extraction (FUE), today's leading hair transplant technique, to establish a realistic hair growth pattern and scalp micro pigmentation, a realistic tattoo that lasts up to seven years, to mitigate the scar's appearance.
+For many patients, FUE into FUT scar is the only solution to fix their GUT scar and is considered by them as a lifesaver.
 The patient's ideal result is the ability to wear their hair how they wish without any obvious signs transplantation happened.

 FUE Strip Scar Repair 2013